WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - they **apply** to **buckets, prefixes, tags and current or previous versions of the object**.

+#### Object Lambda

+- Allows you to **manipulate the result of the HEAD, GET or LIST s3 operations**.

+- Works by **exposing an S3 endpoint that will then invoke a Lambda function**.

+- The **endpoint in itself cannot be public**, but with the [addition to allow the endpoint to be hooked up to CloudFront](https://aws.amazon.com/blogs/aws/new-use-amazon-s3-object-lambda-with-amazon-cloudfront-to-tailor-content-for-end-users/) you can make it public.

 #### Security

 - **by default only the account that created the bucket can do stuff with it**